CopernicaMarketingSoftware/Documentation/Yothalot/php-race.md

 Yothalot is specially developed for mapreduce tasks.
 Yet, it turns out that the Yothalot framework provides some extra useful features besides running mapreduce algorithms.
-E.g. it is possible to easily process a lot of files simultaneously.
+E.g. it is possible to easily process a lot of data simultaneously.
 This can be done by using empty reducer and writer steps.
-However, there is one limitation in this process.
+However, there is a limitation in this process.
 You have to wait till all files are processed.
-What if you want to process a lot of files, but you are only interested in the first result you get?
+What if you want to process a lot of files, but you are only interested in the first result you get, or, you want to avoid the overhead of the empty writer and reducer steps.
 Yothalot\Race is a solution for this problem.
 Using Yothalot\Race is as simple as using Yothalot\MapReduce, or maybe even simpler.
 Instead of creating a class that implements the Yothalot\MapReduce interface you create a class that implements the Yothalot\Race interface.
 You can use this class like you use your mapreduce classes.
 That is it.

 ## Yothalot\Race interface